IngilizAdam/oss-chat/docs/README.md

 - **Model Selection**: Choose from available models in your Ollama instance
 - **Conversation History**: Maintains chat history during your session
 - **Connection Management**: Easy configuration and connection testing
+- **Specialized System Prompt**: Pre-configured to help with Isaac Sim and robotics questions

 ## Prerequisites